avanavana/esovdb-api/README.md

 Run with `npm start` (or better yet, install [`pm2`](https://github.com/Unitech/pm2), my preference, or [`nodemon`](https://www.npmjs.com/package/nodemon) and run it with those to keep it alive).

 - Cache proxy with rate limiting via [`bottleneck`](https://github.com/SGrondin/bottleneck)
+- Simple, JSON file-based caching for most public requests
+- Redis-based caching for batch processing sync requests to Zotero, allowing the use of in-memory cache with a cluster of virtual machines
-- Takes optional `maxRequests` & `pageSize` URL query params (Airtable limits the latter to 100)
+- Videos endpoint can take optional `maxRecords` & `pageSize` URL query params (Airtable limits the latter to 100)
-- Fetch a specific page of records by adding an optional `/:pg` param (0-indexed) after the `api/list` endpoint
+- Fetch a specific page of video records by adding an optional `/:pg` param (0-indexed) after the `api/list` endpoint
-- Takes `modifiedAfter` or `createdAfter` URL query params to fetch records modified or created after a specified date/time
+- Videos endpoint can take `modifiedAfter` or `createdAfter` URL query params to fetch records modified or created after a specified date/time
-- Supply a list of space-separated IP addresses with optional wildcards (e.g. 255.255.\*.\*) in your dotenv or elsewhere and limit access to endpoints by passing included middleware
+- Supply a list of space-separated IP addresses with optional wildcards (e.g. 255.255.\*.\*) in your dotenv or elsewhere and limit access to endpoints using an API key by passing included middleware
-- Sync updates you download from Airtable with a Zotero library.
+- Syncs videos and series created, updated, and deleted in Airtable with equivalent items and collections in a public Zotero library.

 I will probably not update the guts too much more after the last item above, because this is meant to be a lightweight solution and it already works well and soon will fulfill all my own requirements.

 ## Pre-configured Endpoints
 I built this for my own needs, and the following are the endpoints I use, but these can be removed or adapted to your own needs for any Airtable implementation alone, or with additional synchronization to Zotero, as I do.

+### `GET` /videos
+Retrieves all active videos in the entire ESOVDB database.
+Much quicker than the `/videos/query` endpoint below, as this view is usually cached.
+Premium API users can provide a special header in their request to prevent the cached version from loading (never any older than 24 hours, and only videos modified in the previous 24 hours, ever need to be retrieved fresh)

-### `GET` /esovdb/videos/list/:pg?
+### `GET` /videos/query/:pg?
-Retrieves a list of records from a specified table (optional view) on Airtable, page by page, as Airtable requires, using [`bottleneck`](https://github.com/SGrondin/bottleneck) to avoid rate-limiting, and sends the final result of all requested records as JSON.
+Retrieves a list of records, with the option of several query parameters, from the Videos table on the ESOVDB Airtable, page by page, as Airtable requires, using [`bottleneck`](https://github.com/SGrondin/bottleneck) to avoid rate-limiting, and sends the final result of all requested records as JSON.
 All requests are cached (cache expiration is parameterized) using the server's file system, according to the structure of the query and any additional URL params.
 The `/:pg?` parameter, as indicated, is optional, and allows you to query a specific page of the results, skipping all others.Gets

 **Additional URL Query Params:**
-- `maxRequests` – Synonymous with the Airtable API's `maxRequests` param—limits the total results returned. (default: all records)
+- `maxRecords` – Synonymous with the Airtable API's `maxRecords` param—limits the total results returned. (default: all records)
 - `pageSize` – Synonymous with the Airtable API's `pageSize` param—the number of records to return with each paged request to the Airtable API.
 Airtable limits this to 100 per page. (default: 100 records)
 - `modifiedAfter` – Creates a `filterByFormula` param in the Airtable API request that retrieves records modified after a certain date (most date strings work, uses `Date.parse()`)
 - `createdAfter` – Creates a `filterByFormula` param in the Airtable API request that retrieves records created after a certain date (most date strings work, uses `Date.parse()`)

-### `POST` /esovdb/:table/update
+### `POST` /:table/update
-Creates one or more records on a specified `table` on Airtable (e.g. `/esovdb/videos/create` is the endpoint you'd use to create a new video).
+Creates one or more records on a specified `table` on Airtable (e.g. `/videos/create` is the endpoint you'd use to create a new video).
 The body of this post request should be an array of objects formatted as per the Airtable API spec:
 ```javascript
 [
   {